Jansen Harkins: Playing career

+Amateur

-Harkins was selected second overall by the Prince George Cougars in the 2012 WHL Bantam Draft and played with the Cougars since the 2012–13 WHL season.
+Harkins was selected second overall by the Prince George Cougars of the Western Hockey League (WHL) in the 2012 WHL bantam draft and played with the Cougars beginning in the 2012–13 WHL season.
 In 2013–14, Harkins skated in 67 games for Prince George in his first WHL season, and was a team captain for Canada Pacific in the 2014 World Hockey Challenge.
-He scored 10 goals with 24 assists, and was –9 with 18 penalty minutes for the Cougars.

-During the 2014–15 WHL season, Harkins led Prince George in scoring in his second WHL season and played for the Canada U18 team in the 2013 Ivan Hlinka Memorial Tournament, and 2015 IIHF World U18 Championships tournaments.
+He scored 10 goals with 24 assists, and was minus 9 with 18 penalty minutes for the Cougars.
+During the 2014–15 WHL season, Harkins led Prince George in scoring in his second WHL season.
 He scored 20 goals with 59 assists and was +7 with 45 penalty minutes, in 70 regular season games for the Cougars.
-He was rewarded for his outstanding play, when he was selected to skate in the 2015 CHL/NHL Top Prospects Game.
-Harkins was rewarded with the Dan Hamhuis Award, which is presented to the Most Valuable Player on the Prince George Cougars.
+He set a new team record for assists that season for the Cougars.
+Harkins was selected to skate in the 2015 CHL/NHL Top Prospects Game as part of Team Orr.
+Harkins was rewarded with the Dan Hamhuis Award, which is presented to the most valuable player on the Prince George Cougars.
+Harkins continued his strong play the following year, scoring 24 goals, 33 assists for 57 points in 69 games for the Cougars during the 2015–16 season.
+He finished his Cougars career in the 2016–17 season, becoming the team's all time assists and points leader and led the team in scoring again with 21 goals and 51 assists in 64 games.